 \section{Training and Model Architectures}

-In the experiments, during training of 200K iterations, the loss $L$ in Equation~\ref{eq:losses} is minimized by Adam with a linearly decaying learning rate (5e-4 to 8e-5).
+In the experiments, during the training of 200K iterations, the loss $L$ in Equation~\ref{eq:losses} is minimized by Adam with a linearly decaying learning rate (5e-4 to 8e-5).
 During training, Gaussian noise for density is also applied.
 The number of coarse and fine samplings is 64 and 128, respectively.
-The MLP of neural radiance field consists of eight ReLU layers with 256 dimensions, followed by a linear layer for density, three layers for color, and three layers for feature, as shown in Figure~\ref{fig:network}.
-Positional encoding of length 10 is used for input coordinate and its skip connection, and that of length 4 is for viewing direction.
-If an independent MLP is prepared for the feature field, it consists of four layers (with a skip connection at the third layer, if positional encoding is used).
-The size of training image is $320\times240$ for Replica dataset, and $1008\times756$ for the other datasets.
-The batchsize of training rays is 1024 for Replica, 2048 for the others.
-During finetuning of feature fields or radiance fields, Gaussian noise is removed and learning rate is set 1e-4.
+The MLP of the neural radiance field consists of eight ReLU layers with 256 dimensions, followed by a linear layer for density, three layers for color, and three layers for feature, as shown in Fig.~\ref{fig:network}.
+Positional encoding of length 10 is used for the input coordinate and its skip connection, and that of length 4 is for viewing direction.
+If an independent MLP is prepared for the feature field, it consists of four layers (with a skip connection at the third layer if the positional encoding is used).
+The size of a training image is $320\times240$ for the Replica dataset and $1008\times756$ for the other datasets.
+The batchsize of training rays is 1024 for Replica and 2048 for the others.
+During finetuning of feature fields or radiance fields, Gaussian noise is removed, and the learning rate is set to 1e-4.

-For segmentation, unless otherwise stated, we use thresholded cosine similarity to directly compute the probability of a query instead of softmax with negative queries in Eq.~\ref{eq:probability_field}, and set $\mathbf{p}=1$ if the similarity exceeds the threshold, and $\mathbf{p}=0$ otherwise for hard decomposition.
-In Figure~\ref{fig:surface_appearance_changes} and \ref{fig:nerf_feature_bad}, the results of the room scene used a label set, \{whiteboard, ceiling, light, television, wall, bin, table, cabinet, cable, chair, box, floor\}, for skipping tuning of thresholds.
+For segmentation, unless otherwise stated, we use thresholded cosine similarity to directly compute the probability of a query instead of softmax with negative queries in Eq.~\ref{eq:probability_field} and set $\mathbf{p}=1$ if the similarity exceeds the threshold, and $\mathbf{p}=0$ otherwise for hard decomposition.
+In Fig.~\ref{fig:surface_appearance_changes} and \ref{fig:nerf_feature_bad}, the results of the room scene used a label set, \{whiteboard, ceiling, light, television, wall, bin, table, cabinet, cable, chair, box, floor\}, for skipping tuning of thresholds.